55 Park Place, 5th Floor

 Students’ classroom experiences are enhanced through the research expertise of the criminal justice faculty.
 Currently, faculty research topics highlight organizational misconduct; sex differences in criminality and criminal justice processing; race, racism, crime and criminal justice; evidence-based policing; public defense systems; domestic violence; violence by and against people with mental illness; sexual harassment; state crime and international criminal law violations; cybercrime and security; drugs, crime and public policy; homicide investigation; homicide co-victimization; police policy and innovations; sexual victimization; the collateral consequences of mass incarceration; evaluation research; the disorder-crime nexus, constitutional law; community differences in the nature of crime; social justice leadership; informal social control; juvenile delinquency and youth violence; network analysis; groups and delinquency; active offender decision-making; and suburban crime and urban violence.
 Faculty members use a variety of quantitative and qualitative research methods, bringing not only topical knowledge but also methodological expertise into the learning environment.

 Degree programs offered through the Department of Criminal Justice and Criminology include a Bachelor of Science in Criminal Justice, a Master of Science in criminal justice, and a doctorate in criminology and criminal justice.
 The bachelor’s degree program complies with the core curriculum requirements of the University System of Georgia and is also provided in an online format.
 Criminal Justice majors are required to select between one of two academic concentrations presented in the curriculum program.
-Finally, the Department offers a minor in Criminal Justice and minor in Digital Criminology to students interested in augmenting their non-CJ majors and other studies.
+Finally, the Department offers a minor in Criminal Justice and minor in Digital Criminology to students interested in augmenting their non-CJ majors.
+The minor in Digital Criminology also allows CJ majors to exand their knowledge and skill basewithin their respective area of concentration.

 The Department of Criminal Justice and Criminology emphasizes issues of crime and justice occurring in urban environments from a multicultural, interdisciplinary perspective to inform science, policy, and practice.
 The mission of the Department is to produce students who are critical and ethical thinkers, knowledgeable about the issues of crime and justice, and prepared for leadership positions in public and private criminal justice.